StaffHub vs Connecteam: Which Fits a Shopify Retail Team?

 Pick StaffHub if:

-• You run a Shopify retail business — especially across two or more shops — and your binding constraint is training and consistent comms, not operations breadth.
+- You run a Shopify retail business — especially across two or more shops — and every member of staff is already inside Shopify.

-• You looked at an all-in-one platform and realised you would use a fraction of it.
+- You looked at an all-in-one platform and realised the chat, task and forms modules are the parts you would never open.

-For these scenarios, StaffHub is built for the exact problem you are solving, and the Shopify-native design removes a category of rollout friction that a standalone platform introduces.
+For these scenarios, StaffHub covers the ground you actually use, and the Shopify-native design removes a category of rollout friction that a standalone platform introduces.

 An Honest Word on the Free Tier